The TAC will consider a claim for compensation which is made over the telephone or using a hospital claim form.

 Are there any time limits on making a claim for transport accident compensation?

-A claim for compensation must be made within one year of the date of the injury or the date when the injury first manifests.
+A claim for compensation must be made within one year of the date of the transport accident or the date when the injury first manifests itself.
 The TAC may also consider a claim made outside of this time limit if:

-- it is made within three years of the date of the injury or the date when the injury first manifests, and
+- it is made within three years of the transport accident or the date when the injury first manifests itself, and

 - reasonable grounds exist for the delay in making a claim.